 You must produce a human immunodeficiency virus (HIV) test certificate and proof of a criminal background check if you intend to work in Saudi Arabia.

 You may have to produce proof of polio vaccination.

 Some countries require proof of yellow fever vaccination before allowing entry.
 Consult the World Health Organization’s country list to obtain information on this country’s requirements.

 Hajj or Umrah visas are required for visiting pilgrims.
 These visas are valid for travel only in the vicinities of Jeddah, Mecca and Medina and for travel between these cities.
 Non-Muslims are forbidden to travel to the holy cities of Mecca and Medina.
 Pilgrims performing Umrah and Hajj must travel with a travel agency that is accredited with the Royal Embassy of Saudi Arabia.
-Contact the Royal Embassy of Saudi Arabia or consult the Saudi Ministry of Hajj website for more information.
+Contact the Royal Embassy of Saudi Arabia or see the Saudi Ministry of Hajj for more information.

 Canadians have been denied entry into Saudi Arabia because their passports bore an Israeli visa, an Israeli border stamp or an Egyptian or Jordanian border stamp issued by an office bordering Israel.
 Such a stamp would indicate the traveller visited Israel prior to coming to Saudi Arabia.

 If you are travelling in the Middle East, your passport could come under increased scrutiny by immigration authorities, and the authenticity of your passport could be questioned due to incidents of possible misuse.
 Contact the nearest Canadian government office or the Emergency Watch and Response Centre in Ottawa for advice and assistance.

 Children need special documentation to visit certain countries.
 Please consult our Children page for more information.